 Legend Method Description AO Always On Lighting is always on.
 D Dimmable MS Master Switch Contactors are utilized to switch multiple circuits from one switch.
 MSPDO Master Switch Partial Delay Off A master switch is utilized, but upon turning the lighting off, a portion of the lighting remains on for a time delay.
 In the event that someone is still in the building, this provides the occupants opportunity to exit. os Occupancy Sensor An occupancy sensor is utilized to control lighting in the room.
 Timers will turn off the lighting after occupancy is not detected for a set period of time.
 OSM Occupancy Sensor with Manual On-Off Switch An occupancy sensor with a timer and a manual On-Off switch to override the occupancy switch.
 PC Photocell Control The lighting is controlled by ambient light.
-S Switch Standard switches are utilized for each lighting circuith The switches may be a 3-way/4-way circuit as required.
-S/AO Switched / Always On Combination switched lighting and partial always of Also known as a night-lighting arrangement. Т Timer The lighting turns on and off via a timer. то Timer with Override The lighting turns on and off via a timer, but an override system is present to allow personnel to turn the lighting on during typical off hours.
-TO/AO Timer with Override and partial lighting always on Same as TO, except that a night-lighting circuit is present to provide a low level of base lighting.
+S Switch Standard switches are utilized for each lighting circuit.
+The switches may be a 3-way/4-way circuit as required.
+S/AO Switched / Always On Combination switched lighting and partial always on.
+Also known as a night-lighting arrangement. Т Timer The lighting turns on and off via a timer. то Timer with Override The lighting turns on and off via a timer, but an override system is present to allow personnel to turn the lighting on during typical off hours.
+TO/AO Timer with Override and partial lighting always on - 7 1 3 3 3